Finding the Law of the Micro-States and Small Jurisdictions of Europe

 Other materials (in reverse date order):

-One must mention, if only in order to dismiss, Reynolds and Flores’ unsupported assertion that “[a]s far as can be discerned, most of the legislation being applied to or in the Turkish Republic of Northern Cyprus originates in Ankara.”
+One must mention if only to dismiss, Reynolds and Flores’ unsupported assertion that “[a]s far as can be discerned, most of the legislation being applied to or in the Turkish Republic of Northern Cyprus originates in Ankara.”
 The function of this article, as should be that of any work intended for law librarians and researchers, is not to put forward or support any particular ethnic or political agenda but to provide guidance on finding the law that rules lives and commerce and to point to legal rulings by others.
 The TRNC has a functioning legislature and court system, and this author has met and corresponded professionally with some of its parliamentarians and law librarians.
-It has a multitude of political parties and holds democratic elections.[25]
+It has a multitude of political parties and holds democratic elections (see search engine results here).[25]
 The notion of refusing recognition to statutes created by unrecognized states despite social realities and notwithstanding personal hardship has come several times before the English courts.
 Adams v.
 Adams, [1971] P. 188, 52 I.L.R.
 45, in refusing recognition to a divorce pronounced by an unrecognized judge in a court of an unrecognized state, pushed the principle to absurdity.
-The non-recognition of governmental acts relating to status is no longer so strictly maintained as in Adams[26] and the jurisdictional point has been rendered largely moot by statute.[27]
+The non-recognition of governmental acts relating to status is no longer so strictly maintained as in Adams,[26] and the jurisdictional point has been rendered largely moot by statute.[27]
 The principle of non-recognition was rejected in an insolvency and fraud matter by Lord Denning, M.R. in In re James, [1977] Ch.
 41. See R.D.
-Leslie, “Unrecognised Governments in the Conflict of Laws: Lord Denning’s Contribution”, 14 Comp. & Int’l L.J.S.
+Leslie, “Unrecognised Governments in the Conflict of Laws: Lord Denning’s Contribution,” 14 Comp. & Int’l L.J.S.
 Africa.
-165 (1981) and, more generally, Lawrence Collins (Baron Collins of Mapesbury), “Foreign Relations and the Judiciary“, 51 Int’l & Comp.
+165 (1981); this author’s Nationality and the Unrecognised State,” 50 Int’l & Comp.
+L.Q.
+849 (2001); and, more generally, Lawrence Collins (Baron Collins of Mapesbury), “Foreign Relations and the Judiciary,” 51 Int’l & Comp.
 L.Q.
 485 (2002).

-Documents issued by the TRNC Government are not, in principle, treated as valid governmental documents.
-Thus most consular offices, including those of the United States, will not impress a visa into a TRNC passport.
-The passport may be viewed as proof of identity but the visa, if issued, is entered onto a consular form by a United States other consular officers.
+Documents issued by the TRNC government are not, in principle, treated as valid governmental documents.
+Thus most consular offices, including those of the United States (see Reciprocity Schedule under “Other Records,” and see Wikipedia on the TRNC and its passports), will not impress a visa into a TRNC passport.
+The passport may be viewed as proof of identity, but the visa, if issued, is entered onto a consular form by United States (or other) consular officers.

-Without entering into an extensive discussion of the substance of Cypriot law, it might be mentioned here that before independence, and under the Constitution of 1959/1960, the Cypriot legal system applied legal pluralism: the personal law of the individual depended upon his or her membership in a religious community, Greek or Turkish.
+Without entering into an extensive discussion of the substance of Cypriot law, it might be mentioned here that before independence, and under the Constitution of 1959/1960, the Cypriot legal system applied legal pluralism: the personal law of the individual depended upon their membership in a religious community, Greek or Turkish.
 See Constitution, Art.
 2 (Greek and Turkish Communities defined), Art.
 22 (Marriage and the Family), Art.
 23 (Property).
-Compare the British Order in Council of 1922, still in force in Israel.
-Legal pluralism, the assignment of personal law according to religion or ethnic group, was common in the colonial and protectorate context and exists today in many Muslim and multi-ethnic jurisdictions.
+Compare the British Order in Council of 1922 still in force in Israel.
+Legal pluralism was common in the colonial and protectorate context and exists today in many Muslim and multi-ethnic jurisdictions.
 Researchers may wish to review:

 Other TRNC government sites:

-The former Attorney General of the TRNC has written treatises in Turkish and in English on the subject of constitutional and political law (as well as pre-1974 treatises on Cypriot law; Dr. Necatigil also appeared as an expert witness in the Caglar case, and he provided us with the nationality law translation):
+The former Attorney General of the TRNC has written treatises in Turkish and in English about constitutional and political law (as well as pre-1974 treatises on Cypriot law; Dr. Necatigil also appeared as an expert witness in the Caglar case, and he provided us with the nationality law translation):

 • Zaim M. Necatigil, The Cyprus Question and the Turkish Position in International Law (2nd ed., OUP 1998)